January 27, 2025 Newsletter

 Upcoming Public Hearings

-On Wednesday, July 17, P&Z will hold a public hearing on Zoning Case PD23-39, 1117/ 1219/1221 Dan Gould.
-They wish for approval of a change in zoning from Residential Estate (RE) to Planned Development (PD) for Residential Medium-Density-12 (RM-12) for a Cottage Community with a development plan, on approximately 1.966 acres.
-If this passes, it will go to the city council on August 27.
+On Wednesday, February 5, P&Z will hold a public hearing on PD24-39 on 5.338 acres at 1501 Mansfield Webb Road.
+They wish for a change in zoning from Commercial to Planned Development (PD) for Residential Multi-Density-12 (RM-12) townhomes.
+If approved this will go to the city council on March 4.

-On Wednesday, July 17, P&Z will hold a public hearing on Zoning Case SUP24-7, 333 South Bowen Road.
-They wish for approval of a Special Use Permit for a banquet hall.
-If this passes, it will go to the city council on August 27.
+On Wednesday, February 5, P&Z will hold a public hearing on ZA24-10 on 0.172 acres at 2015 Loyd Drive.
+They wish for Residential Single-family (RS-5).
+If approved this will go to the city council on March 4.

 P&Z Commission